geoelectric/makenv/README.md

 `name`: name of the renamed bundle.
 Original was `nvALT`.
 Default is `nvGEO`.

-`identifier`: this is a namespace used for preferences and url schemes (used to launch one app from another).
-Two bundles with the same identifier share preferences (poorly) and URL schemes will collide.
-If you create more than one nvALT copy make sure to change this to something unique per-copy.
+`identifier`: this is a namespace used for preferences.
 Original was `net.elasticthreads.nv`.
 Default is `com.snarksoft.nvgeo`.

+Two bundles with the same identifier share preferences...poorly.
+If you create more than one nvALT copy make sure to change this to something unique per-copy.

-`url scheme 1`: this is the first alias for the url scheme.
+`url scheme 1`: this is the first url scheme protocol specifier.
 Original was `nv`.
 Default is `nvg`.

-`url scheme 2`: this is the second alias for the url scheme.
+`url scheme 2`: this is the second url scheme protocol specifier.
 Original was `nvalt`.
 Default is `nvgeo`.

+As with `identifier`, these should be unique per-instance or else app-to-app launching will misbehave.
+If you create more than on nvALT copy, make sure to change both of these to something unique per-copy.

-**TL;DR: if you don't supply anything you'll get a bundle called nvGEO.app with its own preferences namespace.**
+**TL;DR: if you don't supply anything you'll get a bundle called `nvGEO.app` with its own `com.snarksoft.nvgeo` preferences namespace and `nvg`/`nvgeo` url schemes.**

 ## Next Steps